Nktronics/dvd-cnc-V1.2/README.md

            "yikes cnc machine is running and kicking"
            then press g and select g code from the folder open test gcode and open nktronics.gcode
            and your machine will start running
+step 3 :-> install inkspace from the downloaded file
+           after that unzip inkscape-unicorn-master for mini cnc and then copy the file according to the readme file inside the zip file opne inkspace and then